moemoechu/tabby-highlight/README.md

 **Use carefully with RegExp, complex RegExp will cause performance issue and may make the terminal output in chaos.**

+**Be careful when importing external setting files.
+This plugin does not do vulnerability scanning.**

 ## Screenshot

 ### Settings UI